 Djibouti is mostly a tropical desert climate with a semi-desert in the southern region.

 It is hot in Djibouti year-round, though it is a little cooler during the winter season.
-Temperatures throughout the year can range from 30 to 40 degrees.
+Temperatures throughout the year can range from 30 degrees to 40.

 Rain is a rare occurrence and can happen throughout the year.
 When it does rain it is usually short and a large amount.